GCAntunes/GCAntunes/README.md

 ### Hi there 👋

 I'm a Data Analyst/Scientist knowledgeable in Python and SQL.
-Transforming data in good decisions!
+Transforming data in great insights!

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gabriel-antunes-/)
 - ⚡ Fun fact: Every thursday I become a Goliath Fighter!